lk1007/ECE_4160_Labs/Lab_3.markdown

 title: Lab 3
 permalink: /Lab_3/
 ---
+In Lab 3, the Time of Flight sensors were analyzed.
+The quality of their data and how they could be combined together with the artemis's existing capabilites was analyzed.
 ## Prelab

 For the prelab, various things had to be planned out around the TOF sensors